flavours/getting-started-with-spring-boot/README.md

-# Flavours repository for base Java/Spring-boot project
+# Getting started with Java/Spring-boot and flavour

 ## Project Outline
 This project template utilizes